niranjana1997/Select_Movies_Using_Python-Web_Scraping/README.md

 # Select Movies Using Python - Web Scraping
-A simple application that scrapes data from the IMDB website using Python's Beautiful Soup library to suggest random movies from the 'IMDB Top 250 List'.
+A simple project that scrapes data from the IMDB website using Python's Beautiful Soup library to suggest random movies from the 'Top 250 List' to the user.

 ## To Run The Application
 Install the following: